Jarred Kelenic Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (7.02).
+- The Athletics have a 6.95 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow 83 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up the most home runs in baseball (85 total, 1.7 per game).

-- Medina gets the start for the Athletics, his fourth of the season.
-He is 0-2 with a 6.88 ERA and 15 strikeouts in 17 2/3 innings pitched.
+- Waldichuk gets the start for the Athletics, his 10th of the season.
+He is 1-3 with a 6.85 ERA and 39 strikeouts through 46 2/3 innings pitched.

-- His last appearance came on Wednesday against the Arizona Diamondbacks, when the righty went six innings, surrendering three earned runs while allowing three hits.
+- The lefty's last appearance came on Saturday against the Houston Astros, when he went five innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 24-year-old has an ERA of 6.88, with 7.9 strikeouts per nine innings.
-Opponents are batting .235 against him.
+- The 25-year-old has a 6.85 ERA and 7.6 strikeouts per nine innings in nine games this season, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.